bxdavies/MustMail/README.md

 ## Installation
 > [!CAUTION]
-> It is not recommended to set the SMTP Host to anything other than `localhost` because the server does not have authentication or encryption!
+> Do not set SMTP Host to anything other than `localhost` because the server does not have authentication or encryption!

 ### Binary